GIA vs. AGS - Institutes To Grade Diamonds

 It is important to know that each institute has its own scales and units and therefore certifies differently than the others.
 That means that each certificate is not comparable to another and so it is very important that you always use the certificates of the same institute when looking for a diamond in order to make the results comparable.

 It could be that the EGL certifies the color of a diamond with an "H", but the color at the AGS would be an "N".
-And at the end you only see how yellowish the tone is after ordering the diamond.
-How I am doing it is, firstly find the desired color of the diamond, for example, through James Allen and take this and the value in the certificate from GIA as reference value.
+Unfortunately you only see how yellowish the tone is after ordering the diamond.
+So this is my advice: firstly find the desired color of the diamond, for example through James Allen or Blue Nile, and take the value in the certificate from GIA as reference value.
 Never mix several certificates!
 You can do the same with an AGS certificate.

 As a result, some people have been shown diamonds to me that were supposed to be a bargain, if you look at the price and the certificate.
 But in the end, it was only the fact that different scales were used, which make the diamond appear more valuable than it is.